-Two small Dallas suburbs—University Park and Highland Park—anchor this area a few miles north of downtown Dallas.
+Two small Dallas suburbs—University Park and Highland Park—anchor the area known as Park Cities, a few miles north of downtown Dallas.
 Self-governing and with their own joint school district, together they comprise the wealthiest patch of real estate in the Dallas-Fort Worth region.
 Nearby upscale neighborhoods share an affinity for dining and shopping along Lovers Lane, if not the high-quality public educational opportunities.

-The average commute time for workers who live in this area is 19.0 minutes.
-The average number of vehicles per household is 1.9.
+The average commute time for workers who live in this area is 19 minutes.

-73.4% of the homes are owner-occupied.
-The average length of residence among residents in owner-occupied homes is 15.1 years, while the average renter has been in the same home 6.7 years.
+56% of the homes are owner-occupied.
+The average length of residence among residents in owner-occupied homes is 13.3 years.
+The average renter has been in the same home 6.4 years.

 The median year the area’s housing units were built is 1940.

 Park Cities includes portions of these police beats: 523, 524, 525, 654

 Throughout those beats from 2017 to 2023, there were: